Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 #

+### PDF report generator

+You are given a CSV/JSON (whatever you prefer) file and a bunch of images.
+The file contains description of the images (GPS coordinates, the object visible on the image).
+Generate a nice-looking report in PDF, containing the images and descriptions

+**Requirements:**
+* Easy-readable report
+* Nice looking layout, fonts, formatting

+#

 ### A library to convert between Geographic and carthesian coordinates

 It's way easier to think and build algorithms, that operate on carthesian